CauldronDevelopmentLLC/embedded-v8/gn/docs/reference.md

 ```
   Targets can declare a 'metadata' variable containing a scope, and this
-  metadata may be collected and written out to a file specified by
+  metadata is collected and written to file by generated_file aggregation
-  generated_file aggregation targets.
-The 'metadata' scope must contain
+  targets.
+The 'metadata' scope must contain only list values, since the
-  only list values since the aggregation step collects a list of these values.
+  aggregation step collects a list of these values.

   During the target resolution, generated_file targets will walk their
   dependencies recursively, collecting metadata based on the specified
   'data_keys'. 'data_keys' is specified as a list of strings, used by the walk
   to identify which variables in dependencies' 'metadata' scopes to collect.

-  The walk begins with the listed dependencies of the 'generated_file' target.
+  The walk begins with the listed dependencies of the 'generated_file' target,
-  The 'metadata' scope for each dependency is inspected for matching elements
-  of the 'generated_file' target's 'data_keys' list.
-If a match is found, the
+  for each checking the "metadata" scope for any of the "data_keys".
+If
-  data from the dependent's matching key list is appended to the aggregate walk
+  present, the data in those variables is appended to the aggregate list.
+Note
-  list.
-Note that this means that if more than one walk key is specified, the
+  that this means that if more than one walk key is specified, the data in all
-  data in all of them will be aggregated into one list.
-From there, the walk
+  of them will be aggregated into one list.
+From there, the walk will then
-  will then recurse into the dependencies of each target it encounters,
+  recurse into the dependencies of each target it encounters, collecting the
-  collecting the specified metadata for each.
+  specified metadata for each.

   For example: